Honey bees are amazing collaborators, the very origin of the term “hive mind.” Every day is like an expertly-tuned eighty-thousand-piece orchestra.

 In an aircraft, you don’t do shit without ATC permission.
 They assign headings and altitudes and keep all the flying machines from banging into each other.
 Beehives don’t have ATC.
 They have instinct and millions of years of evolution that have instilled within them a drive to survive.

-On a warm day when the pollen abounds, and the nectar is flowing, it is nuts.
+On a warm day when the pollen abounds, and the nectar is flowing, it’s nuts.

 Worker bees launch themselves as fast as they can into the air as their comrades careen towards the hive, loaded down with cargo and unable to control their descent.
 Others, less heavy with payload, hover in front of the hive, lurching up and down trying to land.